Out of Tune (band)

 Out of Tune is a Polish dance-punk and indie rock band.
 Their music combines elements of rock, pop and electro.
-The band was formed in Warsaw in 2005 by a bass player and vocalist Eryk Sarniak, guitarist Maciek Sobczyński and drummer Michał Witkowski.
+The band was formed in Warsaw in 2005 by a bass player and vocalist Eryk Sarniak, guitarist Maciej Sobczyński and drummer Michał Witkowski.
 After a year, a band joined Mateusz Gągol, who plays keyboards, guitar, laptop and backing vocals.

 History

 Their first concert took place in Smok club, Otwock, in 2005.
 After a few gigs in Warsaw, and in clubs all over Poland, the band decided to enrich their sound by adding keyboards and electronics.
 In 2006, a keyboard player, Mateusz Gągol joined the group.
 Since then Out of Tune add electro sounds to their music.

 In this year also, a band recorded an EP Killer Pop Machine.
 It contains 4 songs, and was produced by Adam Wasilkowski, former guitarist of a polish band Buzu Squat.
 EP Killer Pop Machine was released in a small number of copies, by a band.